Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 • Timely.
 When is it necessary?

-You can increase your focus and concentration by breaking down a complex project into smaller tasks.
+You can increase focus and concentration by breaking a complex project into smaller tasks.
 This is because you feel empowered to achieve your goals.

 8. Be more mindful